yaal-coop/sheraf/doc/tutorial/attributes.rst

 :class:`~sheraf.attributes.models.IndexedModelAttribute` does not store just one model, but a whole model indexation machine.
-It handles a :class:`~sheraf.models.AttributeModel` and allows you to use the :func:`~sheraf.models.indexation.BaseIndexedModel.create` and :func:`~sheraf.models.indexation.BaseIndexedModel.read` methods from :class:`~sheraf.models.indexation.BaseIndexedModel`, and take advantages of the :func:`~sheraf.queryset.QuerySet.filter` and :func:`~sheraf.queryset.QuerySet.order` methods from :class:`~sheraf.queryset.QuerySet`.
+It handles a :class:`~sheraf.models.AttributeModel` and allows you to use the :func:`~sheraf.models.indexation.IndexableModel.create` and :func:`~sheraf.models.indexation.IndexableModel.read` methods from :class:`~sheraf.models.indexation.IndexableModel`, and take advantages of the :func:`~sheraf.queryset.QuerySet.filter` and :func:`~sheraf.queryset.QuerySet.order` methods from :class:`~sheraf.queryset.QuerySet`.

 .. code-block:: python